ray-project/ray/doc/source/ray-air/checkpoints.rst

 .. image:: images/checkpoint_diagram.png

-There are numerous ways of generating a checkpoint.
+There are two ways of generating a checkpoint.

 The first way is to generate it from a pretrained model.
 Each framework that AIR supports has a ``to_air_checkpoint`` method that can be used to generate an AIR checkpoint: